Transportation

 How to retrieve your bicycle

 Look for a signboard or poster near the spot where you left your bicycle to find out which impound lot your bicycle was taken to.
-To retrieve your bicycle, you need your bicycle key, a form of identification, and money for the handling charge of \2,300.
+To retrieve your bicycle, you need your bicycle key, your ID, and money for the handling fee (¥3,500 for storage).

-• ・Bicycle Registry is compulsory by the law.
-When you buy a bicycle, register your ownership at the bicycle shop.
-It is valid for ten years and the fee costs \600.
-(The fee is changed from \510 from May 1, 2020.)
+• When you buy a bicycle, register your ownership at the bicycle shop.
+Registration fee is ¥600.
+It is valid for 10 years.

-• ・If you change your address, get a used bicycle that someone else has registered, or you have bought a new bicycle through internet, you must change the registration or register your bicycle at a bicycle shop.
+• If your address has changed, you have a used bicycle that someone else has registered, or bought a new bicycle through mail order/online, you must change the registration or register your bicycle at a nearby bicycle shop.

-• ・When your bicycle is stolen, visit the nearest police box or police station to file a claim, taking your Bicycle Registry Receipt with you.
+• When your bicycle is stolen, visit the nearest police box or police station to file a claim.
+Bring your bicycle registration paper with you.

-• ・Cars and motorbikes must run on the left side of the road.
-You must fasten your seatbelt while driving in a car and wear a helmet when riding on a motorbike.
+• Cars and motorcycles run on the left side of the road.
+You must fasten your seatbelt while driving in a car and wear a helmet when riding a motorcycle.

-• The law prohibits driving a motor vehicle while talking or texting on mobile devices, as well as driving under the influence of alcohol (Those who violate this law are subject to punishment).
+• The law prohibits drunk driving as well as talking or texting on mobile devices while driving.
+(Those who violate this rule are subject to punishment)

 International Driver’s License

-If you obtained the international driver’s license before coming to Japan, you are able to use it in Japan without making any further applications.
-However, the license is valid only for one year after your arrival in Japan, regardless of the expiration date described on your license.
+If you obtained the international driver’s license before coming to Japan, you can use it in Japan without making any further applications.
+However, the license is valid only for one year from the day of your landing in Japan, regardless of the expiration date listed on your license.

-• If you have registered a residence in Japan and obtained an International Driver’s License in another country, you cannot use it in Japan unless you stay in the country for more than 3 months.
+• If you are a registered resident of Japan and obtained an International Driver’s License overseas, you cannot drive with the license in Japan unless you have stayed in the country you obtained the driver’s license for more than 3 months.

-• ・In order to drive a scooter, you need “A” in the section of “the vehicle(s) you are able to drive” on the international driver’s license.
+• In order to drive a small size motorcycle (displacement of 50cc or smaller), you need “A” in the section of “the vehicle(s) you are able to drive” on the international driver’s license.

 How to Convert a Driver’s License from Another Country into Japanese Driver’s License